Invercargill Brewery

 Invercargill Brewery was the southernmost brewer of beer in New Zealand.
 It was established by Steve Nally in 1999 near Invercargill.

 Nally, who has a degree in chemistry, is a self-trained brewer who was an early adopter of distinct New Zealand flavours.
 He made an early commitment to using locally sourced ingredients at Invercargill and was one of the first craft brewers to use Gladfield malt from Dunsandel.

 Invercargill's first beer was an English-style pale ale IBS that was rebranded as Stanley Green in 2006.

 In 2000, Invercargill released Pitch Black stout - a malt driven style, designed to match the Bluff Oyster.
-The stout was said to stood out in a market where hop bitterness was becoming dominant.
+The stout was said to stand out in a market where hop bitterness was becoming dominant.

 In 2001, Invercargill developed Biman for a local curry restaurant.

 In 2006, Invercargill Brewery upsized to a 1200-litre batch and moved to 8 Wood Street, Invercargill when Nally's interest in creating new flavours was given freer rein.